Java Threads

 java.swing.Timer

-The swing timer class is even simpler and less flexible than the util timer, but it's there to make it easy to execute actions on the GUI threads.
-Swing timers aren't very generic: they only support one "schedule".
+The swing timer class is even simpler and less flexible than the util timer, but it’s there to make it easy to execute actions on the GUI threads.
+Swing timers aren’t very generic: they only support one schedule.
+But if you just need something simple in a graphics application, it should be good enough.